farmOS/farm_grazing/README.md

 FARM GRAZING
 ============

-Holistic herd management module for farmOS.
+Rotational grazing planning module for farmOS.

 This module is an add-on for the [farmOS](http://drupal.org/project/farm) distribution.